Snapp-Market-Pro/guidelines/Api Documentation.md

 # API Documentation

 - Use OpenAPI documentation for all public APIs.
+- Having OpenAPI documentation for internal APIs is preferable.
-- Test implementation against API sepcification using tools like `Laravel Spectator`
+- Test implementation against API sepcification using such as `league/openapi-psr7-validator`.
+This helps ensure our documentation doesn't get left behind when changes are made.